build-on-aws/content/posts/my-personal-assistant-is-telegram-bot-and-aws-lambda/index.md

 ---
 layout: blog.11ty.js
 title: My Personal Assistant is Telegram Bot (and AWS Lambda)
-description: Every developers should have personal (bot) assistant to get things (or boring tasks) done.
+description: Every developer should have personal (bot) assistant to get things (or boring tasks) done.
 tags:
   - telegram
   - bot
   - serverless
 authorGithubAlias: donnieprakoso
 authorName: Donnie Prakoso
 date: 2022-07-07
 ---

 We often need tools to get things done.
 As a developer, one of my productivity hacks is to use Telegram bots to help me get things done quickly.
 From checking the bus schedule for commuting, to image resizing.
 Most of the small, unpleasant tasks I delegate to the Telegram bot.
 Simply put, Telegram bot is my personal assistant.

 If that opening line got your interest, this article will provide you the base foundation to build Telegram bot.
-Plus, with ready-to-deploy codes which you can find on this Github repo.
+Plus, with ready-to-deploy code which you can find on this Github repo.

 > You can find the source code in this Github repo: [donnieprakoso/telegram-bot-boilerplate](https://github.com/donnieprakoso/telegram-bot-boilerplate).

 Now, let's get more technical.

-To interact with Telegram bots — such as getting messages or photos — we can use the polling method ([getUpdates](https://core.telegram.org/bots/api#getting-updates)) and webhook ([setWebhook](https http://core.telegram.org/bots/api#setwebhook)).
+To interact with Telegram bots — such as getting messages or photos — we can use either polling ([getUpdates](https://core.telegram.org/bots/api#getting-updates)) or webhooks ([setWebhook](https http://core.telegram.org/bots/api#setwebhook)).
 Of these two methods, I'm more comfortable using a webhook because I don't have to develop polling mechanisms that use resources inefficiently.
 With a webhook, if there is a message, Telegram will make a `POST` request to the webhook URL which will trigger our backend to process the request.

 ![](images/TelegramBot-Page-1.drawio.png)

-In this article, I will explain how I built a Telegram bot that integrates with webhooks and serverless APIs.
-For the serverless API, I will use the Amazon API Gateway integrated with an AWS Lambda function.
-This article won't explain how I built a bot to notify me about bus schedules or resizing images.
-However, I will explain the basic concepts using the same source code that I am currently using for all of my bots.
+In this article, you will learn how to build a Telegram bot that integrate with serverless APIs.
+This article provides an overview of the basic concept, workflow, and requirements.
+You can extend the functionality by adding business logic based on your needs.
+For the serverless API, you will use the Amazon API Gateway and an AWS Lambda function.

 ![](images/TelegramBot-Page-2.drawio.png)

-Like my other articles, all of the stacks here will use the AWS CDK for provisioning resources so we get a consistent deployment.
-If you haven't used the AWS CDK, please install the CDK first, and follow the tutorial for bootstrapping.
+All the stacks here will use the AWS CDK to provision resources, so you'll get a consistent deployment.
+If you are new to the AWS CDK, please [install the CDK first](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) and then follow the [tutorial for bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html).

 ## Let's Get Started!